-When you Google something like “hvac contractor,” “ac repair,” “furnace replacement,” you’ve probably noticed that Google uses your location data to display nearby businesses.
-Since most HVAC companies service a local area, you’ll want to get in those local listings (the “7-pack,” though many have recently dropped to a “3-pack” after recent Google algorithm updates).
+When you Google something like “HVAC contractor,” “ac repair,” or “furnace replacement,” you’ve probably noticed that Google uses your location data to display nearby businesses.
+The top three businesses in a local service area are displayed in what’s known as the Local Pack.
+Since most HVAC companies service a local area, you’ll want to get in that Local Pack.

 Other Strategies for Getting More First Page Listings on Google

-So if you own an HVAC company but you also do plumbing work or electrical work, it might be helpful for you to have microsites that concentrate on your other lines of business.
+So if you own an HVAC company, but you also do plumbing work or electrical work, it might be helpful for you to have microsites that concentrate on your other lines of business.

-So while having a blog post on your site about how to program your programmable thermostat is great, having a video on the same topic might represent an easier way to get ranked on the first page of search results.
+So while having a blog post on your site about how to program your thermostat is great, having a video on the same topic might represent an easier way to get ranked on the first page of search results.

 Think your HVAC company doesn’t need to be on social media?
 Four Seasons—the world’s largest HVAC contractor, begs to differ.
-We spent an entire blog post analyzing what HVAC companies can learn about social media from Four Seasons and came to a very important conclusion: social media represents a low cost way of maintaining top-of-mind-awareness with your customers and you’d be a fool not to take advantage of it.
+We spent an entire blog post analyzing what HVAC companies can learn about social media from Four Seasons and came to a very important conclusion: Social media represents a low-cost way of maintaining top-of-mind-awareness with your customers, and you’d be a fool not to take advantage of it.

 Outrank Your Competitors with Blue Corona’s Internet Marketing Services for HVAC Companies

 At Blue Corona, we service all industries, but we specialize in SEO and PPC for contractors like HVAC companies.
-We have a proven pay per click setup and management system specifically designed for the heating and cooling industry, and our SEO specialists have extensive experience helping HVAC contractors like you get more qualified traffic and convert more visitors into leads and sales.
+We have a proven pay-per-click setup and management system specifically designed for the heating and cooling industry, and our SEO specialists have extensive experience helping HVAC contractors like you get more qualified traffic and convert more visitors into leads and sales.
 But don’t take our word for it!
 Check out what our customers have to say about us!

-View more blogs by Lexie Bond
+View more blogs by Brandon Doyle